Sejsel/aoc2024-ksplang/README.md

 You can see what this looks like on the [Day 6](/aoc/src/main/kotlin/cz/sejsel/ksplang/aoc/Day6.kt) task solution.
 There are a few lambdas in places you might not expect (conditions) and we need to avoid Kotlin keywords, but overall it works quite well.
 It has definitely saved a lot of time on implementing the task.
-And since this is still all build on top of a Kotlin DSL, there is no need to parse this, it's all just function calls.
+And since this is still all built on top of a Kotlin DSL, there is no need to parse this, it's all just function calls.

 There are a few footguns here that need to be kept in mind.
 We cannot override the assignment operator, so instead of